 - Cyber Essentials certification

 An additional con when looking to implement anonymous reporting software is the time it can take to get up to speed.
 In your organisation, you might not have the luxury of waiting for countless months to get the software up and running and then even more time to train the relevant people on using it.

 This is where research is essential.
 Some software can take months before your organisation can start using it, so be sure to keep this in mind.
 On the other hand, Culture Shift can be live and in use within four weeks, so you don't have to worry about the time it takes to get started.

 How has anonymous reporting worked so far?

-In the universities that have implemented anonymous reporting software, not one of them has been overwhelmed by reports - either anonymous or named.
+Amongst our current partners that have implemented anonymous reporting software, not one of them has been overwhelmed by reports - either anonymous or named.
 This is because reports tend to start slowly and build up over time as students have grown more confident with the system.

 If you’re worried about only receiving information about the perpetrator and not having enough information about the victim-survivor to protect them, there are things you can do within the system to mitigate this risk.
 For example, you can choose not to offer a free text box within the anonymous reporting.
 Instead, you can offer a multiple-choice option, enabling people to disclose what has happened to them.